AwsGeek/mlbot-hamburg/SlackBot/README.md

 * Default username: **mlbot**
 * Always Show My Bot as Online: **On**
 5. In the **Settings** section, select **Install App**, then click the **Install App to Workspace** button.
 Follow the instructions to authorize the installation and use of your new app.
-6. Copy the **Bot User OAuth Access Token** to finish.
-This will be required in the next lab

 ## Task 2: Create an event subscription
 1. In the **Features** section, select **Event Subscriptions**, then click the **Enable Events** switch.